|Felix Olsowski: HS Ausgewählte Themen der Internationalen Beziehungen: States and the Strategic Use of Repression|

 This colloquium assists BA students in developing and completing their final thesis in the field of international relations, with particular focus on empirical conflict research.
 The colloquium facilitates feedback from the instructor and students on each stage of the thesis.

 The security of individuals and states depends profoundly on international politics.
 Beyond the realm of security, structures and actors of “global governance” have been proliferating for many years.
 They influence crucial public policies in diverse ways.
-This lecture surveys academic debates on key topics of international politics, including: the sources of war, peace, and terrorism, the emergence and operation of international organizations and transnational civil society, and the making of key international policy outcomes including respect for human rights and climate policies.
+This lecture surveys academic debates on key topics of international politics, including: the sources of war, peace, and terrorism, the emergence and operation of international organizations and transnational civil society, and the making of key international policy outcomes including respect for human rights.

 This lecture introduces students to key topics on political violence.
 We will cover classic and current debates on interstate warfare, civil war, insurgencies and armed groups, coup d’états, terrorism and state repression.
 Given the vast amount of research in this broad field, we will not be able to cover all aspects in depth, but you will be equipped with key insights and conceptual and analytical frameworks and tools to better understand characteristics and causes of different forms of political violence.